Beard Trimming Guide: Using Scissors, Trimmers, & Clippers

 Step 5: Detailing the Edge

 This is the difficult part.
-Use your trimmer without a guard/razor/scissors to define your beard’s neckline and cheek line
+Use your trimmer without a guard, a razor, or scissors to define your beard’s neckline and cheek line.

 To create a natural transition between your sideburns and beard, use a shorter guard on your trimmer or carefully blend the hair using scissors.
 This integrates the sideburns with your beard for a cohesive appearance.